B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssemblies.rst

 Troubleshooting
 ---------------

-If you encounter issues while using the `DownloadAssemblies` module, consider the following troubleshooting steps:
+If you encounter issues while using the `DownloadAssemblies` module, consider the following troubleshooting tips:

 - Ensure that you have a stable internet connection.
 - Verify that your email and API key (if provided) are correct.
 - Check the output directory for any error logs or messages.
-- Check if the versions of the Dependencies are compatible with the environment.
+- Check if the versions of the dependencies within the environment are compatible.
 - Increase the number of retries using the `-r` or `--retry` option if downloads are failing.